-Another solution is to institutionalize an apex committee that could oversee the entire process of the creation of Complete Streets through the different stages, bringing together all involved agencies on a regular basis.
+Another solution is to institutionalise an Apex Committee that could oversee the entire process of the creation of complete streets through the different stages, bringing together all involved agencies on a regular basis.

 Lack of effective project monitoring at various stages, have led to poor design results.
 Often the designer's intent is not properly communicated to the contractors.
-The capacity development workshops help in equipping the personnel involved with the right skills to ensure good design implementation.
+The capacity development workshops equip the personnel involved, with skills that ensure good design implementation.

-Appointing a project monitoring consultant (PMC) to periodically review the design and implementation to ensure the project deadlines are met will lead to better results.
+Learnings: Appointing a Project Monitoring Consultant (PMC) to periodically review the design and implementation, to ensure that the project deadlines are met and yield better results.

-Capacity development workshops are powerful tools to train the engineers and contractors who are directly involved with the project implementation.
+Conducting capacity development workshops to train the engineers and contractors who are directly involved with the project implementation.